Black and white together

 for children in Namibia

-At the beginning of last year, the Namibia Support Association from Pfedelbach received the good news that the upcoming Christmas bazaar at the Krautheim secondary school would be used for a larger project in Namibia.
+At the beginning of last year, the Namibia Support Association from Pfedelbach received the good news that the upcoming Christmas bazaar at the Krautheim secondary school would be dedicated to a larger project in Namibia.

-In consultation with our local project partners, our association's committee decided to repair the water pipes in the student hostel in Okombahe.
-The student hostel was built around 40 years ago and originally had toilets and washrooms with running water.
-In recent years, however, the water pipes had become so dilapidated and broken that the small children had to carry their toilet and washing water from the main tap.
-Continue reading
+In consultation with our local project partners, our association's committee decided to repair the water pipes in the student dormitory in Okombahe.
+The dormitory was built approximately 40 years ago and originally had toilets and washrooms with running water.
+In recent years, however, the water pipes had become so dilapidated and broken that the young children had to carry water for toilet and washing from the main tap. read more